igmen-j/ENEL-487/Assignments/A2/README.md

 The next two are the first complex number.
 The last two are the second complex number.

-The an example of the command would then be:
+An example of the command would then be:
 (1e3 + 2j) + (3 - 4.5j)
 ```bash
 Enter exp: a 1e3 2 3 -4.5